 Phosphatidylserine is part of the cell structure in the body.
 The body can make phosphatidylserine, but most of what it needs comes from foods.
 It can also be taken as a supplement.
 These supplements were once made from cow brain.
 Now they are commonly made from cabbage or soy.

 Phosphatidylserine is used for Alzheimer disease and normal age-related decline in memory and thinking skills.
 It is also used for athletic performance, ADHD, and many other purposes, but there is no good scientific evidence to support most of these uses.

 Possibly Effective for

-There is some concern that products made from animal sources could transmit diseases, such as mad cow disease.
-To date, there are not any known cases of humans getting animal diseases from phosphatidylserine supplements.
-But look for supplements made from plants to be on the safe side.
+There's some concern that products made from animal sources can transmit diseases, such as mad cow disease.
+To date, there aren't any cases of humans getting animal diseases from phosphatidylserine supplements.
+But stay on the safe side and look for supplements made from plants.

 Be cautious with this combination

 Most phosphatidylserine supplements used to be made from cow brain.
 This raised concerns about transmitting animal disease, such as mad cow disease, to humans.
 There aren't any cases of this happening, but most products now come from soy and cabbage.
 Stay on the safe side and stick with these plant-based products.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.